Virginia Circuit Court: Right to a jury

 There is no Seventh Amendment right to jury trials in state courts, but the state provides for jury trials to the same extent as in federal courts.
 This means that juries are available to try cases at law, but usually not in equity.
 However, a party may request a jury to decide facts regarding the facts of an equitable matter.
 If the contested matter is a special plea, then the decision of the jury is binding, but where there is a conflict of evidence as to other matters, the jury is merely advisory.

 A jury must be specifically requested by a party, and this demand must be made within ten days following service of process of the last pleading to raise an issue capable of being tried to a jury.
 If neither party requests a jury, then both will have been deemed to waive the right, and the case may be tried by the judge alone.
 However, the judge may still elect to empanel a jury to decide questions of fact.

 Jury selection

 Juries in Virginia are generally made of five people where the amount in controversy is $25,000 or less, or seven people where the amount in controversy is more than $25,000.
 Each side receives three peremptory challenges, which may not be exercised in a racially or sexually discriminative manner, along with an unlimited number of challenges for cause.
-Usually, more jurors then are needed are empaneled in case a juror must be excused.
+Usually, more jurors than are needed are empaneled in case a juror must be excused.
 An unusual procedure exists whereby the parties can agree to have a three-person jury.
 In that case, each side will be permitted to select one juror, and those two jurors select the third from among the jury pool.
 Objections to jury instructions must be raised before the instructions are read to the jury.